WBZT: History

-April 1987: Barry Young leaves to join the staff of new talk station KFYI Phoenix, Arizona.
+Barry Young left WJNO in April 1987 to join the staff of new talk station KFYI in Phoenix, Arizona.
 John Broward and John Levitt did the program until late summer.
 This time there is no question that Young's contract allowed for his move.
 In Phoenix, Young would later become a founding partner in WestStar TalkRadio Network, a broadcast syndication company.
 WJNO carries programming, such as The Kim Komando Show originated bt WestStar.

-1987: Mike Miller from WIOD joins the station.
+Also in 1987, Mike Miller from WIOD in Miami joined the station.

-May 1988: — Jack Cole moves to KFYI Phoenix, Arizona.
-Cole was hired by former WJNO midday host and then KFYI Program Director, Barry Young.
+In May 1988, Jack Cole moves to KFYI.
+Cole was hired by former WJNO midday host and then KFYI program sirector, Barry Young.
 Lee Fowler, formerly of WNWS in Miami, moves into the slot.
 Geoff Charles and Dick Farrel host the program in his absence.

-January 1989: — Miller shifted to 9 a.m. to noon, Fowler moved to noon to 3 p.m., and Geoff Charles moves to the afternoon slot.
-Syndicated Rush Limbaugh was on the station briefly.

-March 1989: — Jack Cole returns from Phoenix.
+In January 1989, Miller shifted to 9 a.m. to noon, Fowler moved to noon to 3 p.m., and Geoff Charles moves to the afternoon slot.
+The syndicated Rush Limbaugh Show was on the station briefly.
+That March, Jack Cole returned to WJNO from Phoenix.

-April 1993: — Miller was fired and replaced with the syndicated G. Gordon Liddy show.
-Miller returned the following year hosting afternoon drive at WBZT, then moved to Jacksonville and eventually left radio.
+In April 1993, Miller was fired and replaced with the syndicated G. Gordon Liddy show.
+Miller returned the following year hosting afternoon drive at WBZT (1290 AM), then moved to Jacksonville and eventually left radio.

-September 1994: — Randi Rhodes, then 36, is brought in from Miami's WIOD, where she was the evening talk show host.
-General Manager George Mills said Rhodes would bring a "younger, more aggressive approach" to the station's lineup.
+In September 1994, Randi Rhodes, then 36, is brought in from WIOD, where she was the evening talk show host.
+General manager George Mills said Rhodes would bring a "younger, more aggressive approach" to the station's lineup.
 "She's very talented.
 I think she'll be a positive addition," Mills said.

-March 1997: — Fairbanks Communications purchased a station at 1040 AM and moved WJNO to that spot on the dial, after more than six decades at 1230, to take advantage of its strong signal strength in southern Palm Beach and Broward counties.
+In March 1997, Fairbanks Communications purchased a station at 1040 AM and moved WJNO to that spot on the dial, after more than six decades at 1230, to take advantage of its strong signal strength in southern Palm Beach and Broward counties.

-January 2000: — WJNO and WBZT swapped frequencies.
+In January 2000, WJNO and WBZT swapped frequencies.
 WJNO moved to 1290 AM and WBZT moved to 1230 AM.
 The switch was designed to boost WJNO's signal in all of Palm Beach County but weaken it in Broward and Miami-Dade, where it competed with other Clear Channel properties.
+On December 20, 2000, the 1230 facility changed its call sign from WJNA to WBZT.

-July 31, 2017: WBZT changed their format from news/talk to sports, branded as "1230 The Zone", with programming from CBS Sports Radio.

-June 9, 2022: WBZT changed their format from sports talk to sports gambling, branded as "1230 The Gambler", with programming from VSiN.
+On July 31, 2017, WBZT changed its format from news/talk to sports, branded as "1230 The Zone", with programming from CBS Sports Radio.
+On June 9, 2022, WBZT relaunched the sports format with an emphasis on sports gambling, branded as "1230 The Gambler" and carrying programming from VSiN.